viztea/viztea/README.md

 # Hello, I'm Gino.  👋 ![profile views](https://komarev.com/ghpvc/?username=melike2d)

 I'm an 18-year-old that was born and raised in California 🐻.
-I've been coding since I was 13, I did some scripting before that but we don't talk about it :)

 ---

-These past _5 years_ I've mainly been focusing on developing Discord Applications but since then I've also created many NPM packages, Websites, APIs, and other things.
+I've been coding since I was 13 (5 years) and I've mainly been focusing on developing Discord Applications but I've also created many APIs, Websites, Applications, andopen-source libraries.
-I started out with JavaScript but have moved on to languages such as [Kotlin](https://kotlinlang.org), Rust, and Golang.
+JavaScript was the first language I learned and was my primary one for a couple of years but since then [Kotlin](https://kotl.in) and [TypeScript](https://typescriptlang.org) have become my favorites but I do dabble in Golang and Rust from time to time.

 ##### The best way to contact me is through the Dimensional Fun discord server [**here**](https://discord.gg/8R4d8RydT4).

-##### You can hire me to create a Discord Bot, DM me on Discord @Gino#0001!

-## As of **June 27rd, 2023**
+## As of **July 3rd, 2023**

 - **✨** I am currently working on [Kyu Bot](https://kyubot.app) & [Keia](https://keia.one)
 - **🔥** I also work on a _Minecraft Server_ called [Firestarter](https://firestartermc.com)!